SoftwareAG/sagdevops-ansible-common/README-base-ansible.md

 localhost                  : ok=2    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-At this point, the image should be ready to be used.
+At this point, the ansible runner should be ready to be used by other playbooks/roles.

 # Authors
 Fabien Sanglier